Harlock watched the feline lead her black riding bird into one corner of the dimly lit castle hall and pull out her curved sword again.

 She shrugged.
 ‘Who knows?
 You’ll just have to find out.’

-He followed her.
+He sighed and followed her.
 ‘I guess I got what I wished for.’